rossoskull/python-beginner/README.md

 https://github.com/rossoskull/python-beginner/blob/master/oddeven.py

 ## Palindrome
-Evaluate if a number is a palindrome
+Evaluate if a number is a palindrome ie if the number reads the same backwards as forwards
 https://github.com/rossoskull/python-beginner/blob/master/palindrome.py

 ## Sum from 1 to n
-Calculate the sum from 1 to n numbers
+Calculate the sum of numbers from 1 to n
 https://github.com/rossoskull/python-beginner/blob/master/sumofn.py

 ## Sum of squares
-Calculate the sum of squares from 1 to n numbers
+Calculate the sum of squares of numbers from 1 to n
 https://github.com/rossoskull/python-beginner/blob/master/sumofsquares.py